The 22nd Infantry in World War II

 Field Marshall Sir Bernard Montgomery inspects the 22nd Infantry Regiment in England April 27, 1944.

-Colonel Harvey A. Tribolet, Commanding Officer of the 22nd Infantry,
+Colonel Hervey A. Tribolet, Commanding Officer of the 22nd Infantry,

 is to Marshall Montgomery's right.
-Brigadier General Henry Baker,
+Brigadier General Henry A. Barber, Jr.,

 Assistant Division Commander, is to his left.